-Vanilla extracts have an incredible shelf life if stored properly and it usually varies between 3-4 years.
+Vanilla extract have an incredible shelf life if stored properly and it usually varies between 3-4 years.
 But still, there are chances that the vanilla extract can go bad, and you definitely don’t want to take that chance in food.
 So read on to know if your vanilla extract is gone bad.

 Change in odour: Vanilla extracts have alcohol which gives away the smell.
 If you doubt the purity of your vanilla extract, just give it a quick whiff, if you think the smell has faded from the first purchase it's better to discard it.